Why user interviews are important for any digital project. How they are not about ‘getting feedback’. What your questions should focus on.

 Why we use the word ‘user’

 Some people don't like the word ‘user’.
-In this case we define a user as someone who is experiencing the problem you want to solve and is, or could become, a user.
+In this case we define a user as someone who is experiencing the problem you want to solve and is using digital technology or your services, or both.

 Focus your user interviews